 Once you’re done taking pics keep on walking along the trail this way (and make use of the toilets there if needed, they’re the last you’ll see for quite a while):

 For now just follow the ‘hiking trail’ signs:

 It becomes a bit of a dirt trail and then drops down to the main Laodifang trail again, rejoining at this point:

-Turn left for Laodifang (if you skip the detour to the top of Jiantan, you’ll just walk straight to this point):
+Turn left for Laodifang (if you skipped the detour to the top of Jiantan, you’ll just walk straight to this point):

 And then you reach Laodifang with some rest shelters and this viewing platform complete with metal paper planes:

 From Jiantan Station to Laodifang should take you something like 40 to 60 minutes, so if you’re planning to head back down the same way you should allow 90 minutes plus for the round trip.

 To continue on along the ridge, follow the signs for Mt Wenjian and Bishan Temple:

 It dips a bit and climbs again, passing a random derelict building:

 …with a paved trail with some sort of government/military buildings off to the left: